TrialEnjoyer/CharismaMax/README.md

 Made using T3 Turbo x Supabase stack.

+## Quick Note:

+I am stopping this project for now until OA's Crazyness subsited OR i get bored enough to look into implementing Mistral on huggingface.
+I have other stuff to work on for now so i will re-visit in the future.

 ## About

 This is a project aimed at providing users a streamlined way of practicing speach against AI chatbots playing different characters, within different scenarios.
 Using OpenAI's api for our chatbots.